habitat-sh/on-prem-builder/README.md

 ### Unable to retrieve OAuth token

-You were able to sign in to the authentication provider, but unable authenticate with Chef Habitat's OAuth token.
+You were able to sign in to the authentication provider, but unable to authenticate with Chef Habitat's OAuth token.

 Open the `bldr.env` and verify that:
 * **APP_URL** ends with "/\"